anishdutta/anishdutta/README.md

 ### About Me 🚀<br>
 I'm a Bengaluru-based software developer specializing in backend engineering.
 With a strong programming background, I'm passionate about creating innovative solutions to real-world challenges.

 I have extensive experience in building robust and scalable software applications.
-Proficient in Java, Python, and JavaScript, I'm well-versed in frameworks like Spring Boot and Django.
+Proficient in Java, Python, and JavaScript, I'm well-versed in frameworks like Node.js and Django.
 From designing architecture to implementing intuitive user interfaces, I excel in full-stack development.

 👇 Hit in your console/terminal to connect with me.